Domenico Picciché: Biography

-Among his musical partners, tenor Pietro Ballo, soprano Arpiné Rahdjian, violist Demetrio Comuzzi, cellists Luca Pincini and Giorgio Gasbarro (first cellist at Palermo Teatro Massimo), dancer Oriella Dorella (étoile at Teatro alla Scala, Milan).
+His musical partners have included tenor Pietro Ballo, soprano Arpiné Rahdjian, violist Demetrio Comuzzi, cellists Luca Pincini and Giorgio Gasbarro (first cellist at Palermo Teatro Massimo), dancer Oriella Dorella (étoile at Teatro alla Scala, Milan).
 With the Italian pianist Nina Gallo he has formed the Duo Excentrique.

 He is the favourite interpreter of the Italian contemporary composer Andrea Ferrante to whom he dedicated a trilogy of CDs.

 He graduated in law, cum laude, at Palermo University, with the thesis on Artistic Creation and Interpretation in Law.
 He is a pioneer of the studies of Entertainment Law in Italy.

 He writes for Arnoldo Mondadori Editore and Rugginenti, Milan, Italy.

 He is professor of Pianoforte and Law at the Palermo National Conservatory of Music (Italy), and former Vice Director and Coordinator of the legislative Bureau at the Trapani National Conservatory of Music.